-- Time recorded productivity adjusted for potential billing write-offs and unsuccessful matters, or - Judgement based estimates of percentage of completion.
+- Time recorded productivity adjusted for potential billing write-offs and unsuccessful matters, - Milestone recognition driven by activities representing matter progression, adjusted for potential billing write-offs and unsuccessful matters, or - Judgement based estimates of percentage of completion.
 The percentage of completion is determined by comparing the work performed to date against the expected fee to be billed at the conclusion of the matter, considering the approximate amount of time incurred and any potential uplifts/ downsides that may be present upon completion.